web-platform-tests/wpt-metadata/README.md

 Upon a login, you can send a request to /api/metadata/triage endpoint to triage metadata.
 This endpoint only accepts PATCH request and JSON object body.
 The JSON object is a flattened YAML `Links` structure which is keyed by test name [Test path].

-/api/metadata/triage returns the url of a PR that is created in the wpt-metadat repo.
+/api/metadata/triage returns the url of a PR that is created in the wpt-metadata repo.

 <details><summary><b>Example JSON Body</b></summary>